 Flat/Bright Brushes - These brushes I use to cover larger areas quickly and for blending larger objects such as clouds.

-Fan Brushes - I don't use fan brushes often, but when I do, I like these two.
+Fan Brushes - I don't use fan brushes often, but when I do, I like this one

 Sponges - I use these often for adding texture to rocks or similar objects.